Monday, June 29, 2020

 When events such as the COVID-19 pandemic toss a wrench into the gears of the economy, lenders get scared.
 Even with government guarantees of payment to the lender in case of debtor default, money sources ranging from banks to brokers to crowdfunding sites prefer borrowers who will be able and willing to pay back the loan.

-Researchers at Columbia University and University of Delaware developed a novel tool for handling this challenge from the novel coronavirus: In what the applicant writes and says when applying for the loan, look for red flags.
+Researchers at Columbia University and University of Delaware developed a novel tool for handling this challenge from what’s being called the novel coronavirus: In the text of the loan application, look for red flags.

 Mentions of God or family and a sense of high time pressure in the phrasing aren’t such obvious flags, but the research found them to also be telling.
 Among the more than 120,000 loan requests included in the study, talk of God and family seemed to be primarily intended to get into the good graces of the lender.
 The implication is of an effort to divert attention from the flawed quality of the application, which would account for why use of this phrasing portends payment default.